kyadanarw/Fine-tuning_CNN_OCT_Classificaiton/README.md

 ***First option: Using the fine-tuned weights:***
 > - Clone this repository or download it as zip file and extract the files manually
 > - Install the requirements on a newly created environment to prevent issues with other existing ones.
-> - Run the `model_evaluation.ipynb` notebook to proceedthe evaluation.
+> - Run the `model_evaluation.ipynb` notebook to proceed the evaluation.
 > - Run `model_tester.ipynb` notebook to test them.</br>
 > ***:heavy_exclamation_mark:The fine-tuned weights of each model are stored inside the `weights/` folder.*** </p>